SBA Loan Requirements for Contract Due Diligence

 Try Inkvex on your acquisition documents

 Inkvex reviews APAs, commercial lease assignments, employment agreements, and seller financing notes for self-funded searchers using SBA 7(a) financing.
-Standard analysis runs on Sonnet 4.6.
-Enhanced analysis (Searcher Sub or Deal Pack) runs on Opus 4.7 and adds an executive deal verdict, cross-reference map across schedules, and negotiation points.
+Free Trial, FDD Scan, and Commercial Lease Review include focused reports.
+Searcher Sub and Deal Pack add cross-reference map, negotiation points, and executive verdict.

-- Free Trial: 1 analysis, no account required
+- Free Trial: 1 analysis with a free account

 Try free or view pricing.